thom4parisot/thom4.net/source/_posts/2016/http-reverse-proxy.md

 This *reverse* directive indicates Apache how to treat *location* headers emitted by the backend of the proxy.

-In other words, if the backend emits some headers like `Location` and  `Content-Location`, your proxy will *rewrite* them to match your VirtualHost.
+In other words, if the backend emits some headers like `Location` and  `Content-Location`, our proxy will *rewrite* them to match our VirtualHost.

 Without `ProxyPassReverse`: